-Only Bali can separate me from my blog (for two whole days!) :-).
+Bali is a heavenly place.
+Each time I visit, I feel so relaxed and all I want to do is lounge at the pool, the beach or at one of the many beachside cafés.
+I would normally have lots of ideas for a Bali day trip but even after several visits, I’ve only seen a fraction (read: the beaches) of the island.
 I’m not sure how to explain it – when I arrive at the airport, I feel an instant wave of serenity wash over me.
 Even the chaotic scenes on the roads fail to faze me.
 Maybe it’s the deeply spiritual character of this island, or its gracious people, or the abundant use of water ornaments, fountains, ponds or waterfalls – the calming sound of flowing water is never far away, at hotels, cafés and spas.
 Whatever it is, elaborate plans to explore the island simply fade away and I soon find myself asleep under a swaying palm, with a cold beer at my side, in a blissful state.

-A Bali day tour
+A Bali day trip

 We also visited silver and batik factories, a must for the first-time visitor.
 The UC silver factory was especially noteworthy – watching the masters at work really makes you appreciate the fine ornaments they create so much more.
 If you have some silver jewellery that needs a good polish, just ask one of the workers and they would gladly polish it for a tip.

 We arrived at Kinatamani, the hamlet at the edge of the Batur caldera, right in time for lunch.
 We sat out on the deck and took in the magnificent view of the volcano and the caldera lake.
 We watched as the clouds rolled in like a massive wave over the caldera rim and into the basin.
 Simply breathtaking.